Best Pet Insurance for Senior Dogs

 Best Senior Dog Insurance by Breed

-Pets Best leads for 36% of breeds, with its strongest showing among small to medium dogs such as Yorkshire Terriers, Chihuahuas and Miniature Schnauzers.
-Pumpkin leads for the remaining 9%, concentrated among lower-risk breeds including Cavapoos and Morkies.
+Lemonade ranks first for 55% of breeds analyzed, with its top scores among medium to large dogs such as German Shepherds, Labrador Retrievers and Boxers, where senior status begins at age 7.
+Pets Best leads for 36% of breeds, with the strongest results among small-to-medium dogs such as Yorkshire Terriers, Chihuahuas and Miniature Schnauzers.
+Pumpkin leads for the remaining 9%, concentrated among lower-risk breeds like Cavapoos and Morkies.

 Data filtered by: